New York State Faces Signs of Increasing Fiscal Challenges

 The General Fund cash balance as of March 31, 2017 was $7.7 billion.
 That figure is substantially higher than the levels in the period during and immediately after the Great Recession, largely reflecting monetary settlements received in the past three years.
 But the State’s budgetary cushion is shrinking: the Enacted Budget Financial Plan projects that the General Fund balance will be one-third lower at the end of the current fiscal year than its recent peak two years previously, and such reserves are projected to decline further in each year through SFY 2020-21.

 New York State has long trailed the national average for states, as well as a number of similar-sized states, in fund balance and reserves as a percentage of spending, two key indicators of fiscal condition.

-On a positive note, the State has increased its reserves over the last 10 years, largely due to deposits in SFY 2014-15 of over $315 million to the Rainy Day Reserve Fund that was created in 2007.
-However, no additional deposits were made in SFY 2015-16, and the current Financial Plan doesn’t anticipate any this fiscal year, despite the extraordinary settlement resources received in recent years and a comparatively high General Fund balance.
-The State’s General Fund balance as of March 31, 2016 was 13.1 percent of expenditures, primarily because of non-recurring monetary settlement revenue received in SFY 2014-15 and SFY 2015-16.
-If the monetary settlements were excluded from the balance, the General Fund balance would have been 3.9 percent of General Fund spending, approximately the same as the national average and slightly higher than the average for the other 10 largest states with rainy day funds.
+The State has increased its reserves over the last 10 years, largely due to deposits in SFY 2014-15 of over $315 million to the Rainy Day Reserve Fund that was created in 2007.
+However, no additional deposits have been made since, and the current Financial Plan doesn’t anticipate any in the future.
+The State’s General Fund balance as of March 31, 2017 was 11.4 percent of expenditures, primarily because of non-recurring monetary settlement revenue received since April 1, 2014.
+If the monetary settlements were excluded from the balance, the General Fund balance would have been 3.5 percent of General Fund spending, significantly lower than the national average as well as the average for the other 10 largest states with rainy day funds.
+However, when including settlement funds, the General Fund balance as a percentage of expenditures exceeds both the national average and the average for the 10 largest states with rainy day reserves.